Tracing roots back 200 years can lead to the discovery of many new relatives for those in Ireland and Irish Americans.

 The Irish Times reports that Ancestry calculated the number by tracking the average number of genetic eight cousins or closer-in cousins that an Irish person has based on a common ancestor within a 200-year time frame.

-Currently, Ancestry DNA test allows people to track back with certainty as far as third of fourth cousins, but the reality is that records go back much further and can now be accessed.
+Currently, the Ancestry.com DNA test allows people to track back with certainty as far as third or fourth cousins, but the reality is that records go back much further and can now be accessed.

 The Irish study was created by comparing the DNA of 5,300 people from around Ireland.